ulthiel/JuLie.jl/docs/src/index.md

 1. Have a look at the file ```src/partitions.jl``` to see how the stuff works and how I want code to look like.
 2. Check out the [Julia Documentation](https://docs.julialang.org/en/v1/), especially the [Style Guide](https://docs.julialang.org/en/v1/manual/style-guide/) and the [Performance Guide](https://docs.julialang.org/en/v1/manual/performance-tips/).
+2. You can use unicode characters in the code—I find it cleaner to write λ instead of "lambda".
+I recommend using the [Atom](https://atom.io) editor.
+Here, you can enter "\lambda", then hit Tab, and you'll get a λ.
+However, we do not want user input in unicode (e.g. a ⊕ for a direct sum) as this may be a pain for the user.
 3. Everything has to be well-documented, algorithms and papers have to be properly referenced.
 You can build the documentation locally with ```julia make.jl local``` in the directory ```doc```.
 4. If your implementation is not more efficient than those in other computer algebra systems then it's not good enough.
 (Don't take this too seriously, but at least try.
 I prefer to have a not incredibly fast algorithm than no algorithm at all.)
 5. For every function you implement, there has to be a reasonable test in ```test/runtests.jl```.
 Try to find computed examples in publications or which follow from general theory etc. You can run the complete unit test with ```Pkg.test("JuLie")```.